anoma/anoma/tech-specs/src/explore/design/dkg.md

 used for encryption of transactions until the next DKG instance is run.

-When deciding to aggregate the PVSS instances into a single one, we shall consider the instances ranked in terms of the weights of their dealers (in descending order).
-The topmost dealers constituting enough weight are then chosen and aggregated in their specified order.
+When deciding to aggregate the PVSS instances into a single one, we shall consider the instances ranked in terms of their validators as was also used for partitioning the weight shares (described above).

-## Notes on pipelining

-Note that in the decription above, at least two blocks must be submitted to the blockchain in order to produce the next public encryption key.
-The first block determines the partition of weight shares of the validators and the last aggregates the PVSS instances from the dealers leading to the final key.

-In practice, it may take even longer as the protocol waits for enough PVSS instances to get onto the blockchain.
-Depending on the chosen refresh rate of the keys, another instance of the DKG protocol may need to be started before the current one finishes.
-This is possible so long as all data posted for a DKG instance includes the session id \\( \tau \\).
+## Storage considerations

-This means that the storage of a node must be adapted.
-Each instance of a DKG protocol from Ferveo is a state machine that keeps all necessary data from the protocol instance.
-We thus need to store the following data
+The storage of a node must be adapted to accommodate the DKG protocol.
+Each instance of a DKG protocol from Ferveo is a state machine that stores much of the necessary data from the protocol instance.
+The following data needs to be stored by each node
+ - The partition of the weight shares among the current validator set
+ - A session keypair for the current DKG session.
+Used for encrypting PVSS transcripts and signing DKG protocol messages.
- - A list of sesssion ids from the last completed DKG instance up until the latest started (we may prune ids for failed instances however)
+ - A list of session ids from the last completed DKG instance up until the latest started (we may prune ids for failed instances however)
  - The DKG state machine associated to each of these session ids.

 ##  The DKG state machine

 We first describe each new message type needed for the protocol.
-- `AnnounceStake`: Validators participating in this instance of the DKG broadcast their stake
-- `PartitionShares`: Once the block containing all of the `AnnounceStake` messages are finalized, the set of participants is fixed and the partition of the weight shares is added to the block.
 - `Deal`: This message contains the PVSS transcript from a validator acting as a dealer
 - `Aggregate`: Combine the PVSS instances into a single one, thereby